What Is the PIPEDA Compliance Checklist for Canadian Websites?

 Action: Conduct a security audit of your website.

-□ Have a Data Breach Response Plan
+Do I Need a Data Breach Response Plan?

+Yes.
 If personal information is compromised, PIPEDA requires you to:

 - Report breaches to the Privacy Commissioner (if real risk of significant harm)